 FREQUENTLY ASKED QUESTION

-Q5: What role does social class play in education?
+Q5.
+What role does education play in social stratification?